Improving the sustainability of data centres in Europe

 Stakeholder engagement

-As part of the consultation activities for this study, we will conduct a series of workshops aimed at engaging a diverse group of participants from the data centres community.
+As part of the consultation activities for this study, we conducted a series of workshops aimed at engaging a diverse group of participants from the data centres community.